OpenModelica/OpenModelica/doc/UsersGuide/source/optimization.rst

 Built-in Dynamic Optimization using Optimica language extensions
 ****************************************************************

-*Note: this is a very short preliminary decription which soon will be considerably improved.*
+*Note: this is a very short preliminary description which soon will be considerably improved.*

 OpenModelica provides builtin dynamic optimization of models by using